canonical/launchpad-manual/docs/developer/explanation/bug-triage-process-background.rst

 on now' and questions that users may ask (like 'how long till this will be worked on') get answers accurate enough... and how accurate do we need?

-We answer that question in the bug triage policy itself.
+We answer that question in the :ref:`bug triage policy <triaging-launchpad-project-bugs>` itself.

 Bug Importance
 --------------